Federated Face Presentation Attack Detection: Experiments

 \subsubsection{Generalization ability to 3D mask attacks}

-In this section, we investigate the generalization ability of the proposed FedFAS framework to 3D mask attacks.
-First, a FAS model is trained with data centers exploiting 2D attacks (data from datasets O, C and M).
-This model is tested with 3D mask attacks (data from dataset 3).
-Then, we include one more data center containing 3D mask attacks (dataset H) into our FedFAS framework and retrain our model.
-Table~\ref{tab:3Dtype} shows that introducing diversity of data centers (by including a 3D mask attack) can significantly improve performance in EER and AUC.
-HTER performance corresponding to the considered threshold for the latter is lower - but comparable with the former.
-This experiment demonstrates that increasing data centers with 3D mask attacks can improve the generalization ability of the trained model.
+In this section, we investigate the generalization ability of the proposed FedPAD framework to 3D mask attacks.
+First, a fPAD model is trained with data centers exploiting 2D attacks (data from datasets O, C, I and M).
+This model is tested with 3D mask attacks (data from dataset H).
+Then, we include one more data center containing 3D mask attacks (dataset 3) into our FedPAD framework and retrain our model.
+Table~\ref{tab:3Dtype} and Fig~\ref{fig:roc2D3D} show that introducing diversity of data centers (by including a 3D mask attack) can significantly improve performance in all evaluation metrics.
+This experiment demonstrates that increasing data centers with 3D mask attacks within the proposed FedPAD framework can improve the generalization ability of the trained model to the novel 3D mask attacks.